 In New York City real estate, the Upper East Side conjures up some very specific images, from palatial co-ops on Fifth Avenue to sprawling, pre-war condominiums on Park Avenue.
-All of which are very nice, but none of which have much to do with Yorkville, the small, endearingly unpretentious and less ostentatiously upscale sub-neighborhood that runs between Lexington Avenue and the East River on the easternmost edge of the Upper East Side.
-Yorkville has plenty of luxurious apartment listings of its own, and a notably wider array of new construction luxury condos than on the proper and largely pre-war Upper East Side itself.
-But Yorkville also offers many things that the more posh Upper East Side doesn't.
-An authentically welcoming neighborhood nestled next to Manhattan's most luxurious real estate, Yorkville is something of a secret even to those steeped in the NYC real estate scene.
+All of which are very nice, but none of which have much to do with Yorkville, the small, endearingly unpretentious sub-neighborhood that runs between Lexington Avenue and the East River on the easternmost edge of the Upper East Side.
+Yorkville has plenty of luxurious apartment listings of its own and it also offers an authentically welcoming community nestled next to Manhattan's most luxurious real estate.
+Yorkville is something of a secret even to those steeped in the NYC real estate scene.

 Located in the Upper East Side, 515 East 72nd Street provides subtly stylish living in a 41-floor post-war high-rise.
 The luxury apartments for sale boast eco-friendly walnut finishes and state-of-the-art bacteria-resistant countertops as well as luxurious steam rooms, saunas, and hot tubs.

 Right on a tree-lined street and with great views of the East River, this high-rise offers an idyllic setting from which to explore Manhattan.
 The Waterford offers a great collection of luxury condos and a comprehensive amenities package, all just steps from the new Second Avenue subway.

 Located on a quiet block on the Upper East Side, 1760 Second Avenue is a full-service, pet-friendly building, offering beautifully designed, luxury condominiums with unique and wide views of the neighborhood's skyline.